FoxComm/highlander/README.md

 Edit your hosts file so that `local.foxcommerce.com` points to the new box using the private IP address you just retrieved.

+After you've done, you can destroy you machine by simply running:

+    $ make destroy

 ### Local VM

 There is another option to run development environment in a local VM.
 Please refer to related [wiki page](engineering-wiki/development/Local-VM-DevEnv.md) for more information.